davidalexandercurrie/NZSM401/README.md

 Project can also be run locally by downloading this repository and running it with node

-e.g. from within the main directory run this command from terminal
+i.e. from within the main directory run this command from terminal

 node server.js